cpplain/launch-school-core-curriculum/rb100/introduction_to_programming_with_ruby/loops_and_iterators/loops_and_iterators_notes.md

-# Loops & Iterators
+# Loops and Iterators

-Notes for [Loops & Iterators](https://launchschool.com/books/ruby/read/loops_iterators) chapter of [Introduction to Programming with Ruby](https://launchschool.com/books/ruby) from Launch School’s RB100 course.
+Notes for [Loops and Iterators](https://launchschool.com/books/ruby/read/loops_iterators) chapter of [Introduction to Programming with Ruby](https://launchschool.com/books/ruby) from Launch School’s RB100 course.

 ## A Simple Loop
 * `loop` the simplest way to create a loop in Ruby